dsw7/n-Bridges/README.rst

 Preparing dependencies
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-The `MetAromatic <https://github.com/dsw7/MetAromatic>`_ was extended in order to make this project possible.
+The `MetAromatic <https://github.com/dsw7/MetAromatic>`_ project was extended in order to make this research possible.
 First, the project was cloned:

 .. code-block:: bash